-We envisage a multi-pronged approach to analysing the potential economic effects of the EU-India FTA/IPA.
+We envision a multi-pronged approach to analysing the potential economic effects of the EU-India FTA/IPA.
 To do so, we will use a combination of:

-- quantitative tools, like the economic (CGE) model and gravity analysis described in sections 1.2-1.4 in the Annex (the latter for FDI and public procurement), - statistical analysis: using time series and cross-sectional data to complement the results of the economic modelling and gravity analysis, - qualitative tools, like stakeholder engagement, incl. in-depth interviews, and online survey, the analysis of texts tabled in negotiations, and qualitative desk research.
+- Quantitative tools, like the economic (CGE) model and gravity analysis described in sections 1.2-1.4 in the Annex (the latter for FDI and public procurement), - Statistical analysis: using time series and cross-sectional data to complement the results of the economic modelling and gravity analysis, - Qualitative tools: in-depth interviews, online survey and other forms of stakeholder engagement, the analysis of texts tabled in negotiations, and qualitative desk research.